jedokaplan/jedokaplan.github.io/_opportunities/1_Masters_opportunities.md

 **Submit an expression of interest [at this link](https://tally.so/r/eqDQ9E){:target="_blank"}.**

+Review of applications will commence on **1 January 2026** and continue until positions are filled.

 *Please note that due to the high number of applications received only shortlisted candidates will be contacted.*